inctasoft/simple-log-ts/README.md

 [SonarCloud results](https://sonarcloud.io/summary/overall?id=inctasoft_simple-log-ts)

 # NOTE
-- __This template repo and the code in it (although working) is used to scafold a simple Node.js SDLC.__
+- __This template repo and the code in it (which works) is used to scafold a simple Node.js SDLC.__
 - _The minimal code in here represents a simple logger, providing support for loglevels and `correlation` string that is always printed_
-- _If you are looking for more sophisticated logger in the context of AWS serverless, you may want to consider using https://docs.powertools.aws.dev/lambda/typescript/latest/core/logger/_
+- _For more sophisticated logger in the context of AWS serverless, you may want to consider using https://docs.powertools.aws.dev/lambda/typescript/latest/core/logger/_

 ## CICD Workflow